 The robust series of resolutions adopted by the United Nations Security Council since 2008 has concretely framed sexual violence in conflict as a tactic of war and a threat to international peace and security.
 Resolution 1820, adopted in June 2008, following concerted strategic advocacy, including a landmark conference of Security Council members and peacekeepers convened by UN Action in May 2008, demanded the "immediate and complete cessation by all parties to armed conflict of all acts of sexual violence against civilians".

 Resolution 1888, adopted in September 2009, called for concrete measures to operationalize and institutionalize the commitments made through resolution 1820.
-It requested the UN Secretary-General to appoint an SRSG-SVC to provide coherent and strategic leadership, and called for the creation of a team of rapidly deployable experts on the Rule of Law, the deployment of Women's Protection Advisers (WPAs) in peacekeeping and special political missions and the development of joint UN-Government Comprehensive Strategies to Combat Sexual Violence.
+It requested the UN Secretary-General to appoint a Special Representative on Sexual Violence in Conflict to provide coherent and strategic leadership and promote cooperation and coordination of effort primarily through the interagency initiative UN Action Against Sexual Violence in Conflict, and called for the creation of a team of rapidly deployable experts on the Rule of Law, the deployment of Women's Protection Advisers (WPAs) in peacekeeping and special political missions and the development of joint UN-Government Comprehensive Strategies to Combat Sexual Violence.